Lawrence-le/item_classifier_model/README.md

 ## Features

+- Train model using images in item_data folder or use your own images!
-- Upload an image and get an instant item prediction powered by neural networks
+- After model is trained, upload an image and get an instant item prediction powered by neural networks
 - Choose between a lightweight **MobileNetV2** or **custom CNN model**
 - Built using **TensorFlow** and **Keras** deep learning frameworks
 - Dockerized deployment support